 “Restorative Justice Process” means the process set out in section 7.0

 “RJP Summary” means a summary of a Restorative Justice Process

 “Sanction” means a sanction set out in section 8.0

-3.1 A Complaint can be filed by any person (including a Responding Officer or Senior Officer) and can be made via the online form on the Student Development website or in writing to the Responding Officer.
+3.1 A Complaint can be filed by any person (including a Responding Officer or Senior Officer) and can be made via the online form on the Student Life website or in writing to the Responding Officer.
 Campus Security may also forward an incident report to a Responding Officer as a Complaint.